tficar/Portfolio/PublixScrape/README.md

 ![Publix](https://github.com/tficar/Portfolio/blob/master/PublixScrape/Publix%20Output.PNG)

 ## Setup/How to Run
 To run this, you will need a few things.
-First, make sure you have
+First, make sure you have everything in the requirements.txt.
+This includes downloading the web driver needed to run Selenium.
+Once you have this, you will need to update the email information on lines 83, 102, and 105 to reflect your email address, server, and login information, respectively.
+Lastly, you will need to update the zip code located on line 36 to reflect the zip code closest to you.